RobTillaart/PCT2075/README.md

 The sampling process can be stopped and restarted by using **shutDown()** and **wakeUp()**, see above.

+Reading the temperature does not affect the conversion in progress.

 ### Operating mode OS, interrupt vs comparator.